 It’s International Project Management Day tomorrow!
 And that means PMI UK is hosting its flagship Synergy conference in London – so if you are off there tomorrow have a great day.

 Last week I interviewed Jon Clay, President of the PMI UK Chapter, about his thoughts for Synergy.
-He shares some amazing tips for change management towards the end of the video.
+He shares some amazing tips for

-Skip forward to about minute 12 to hear Jon share some fantastic advice on projects with a large change management element.
+Skip forward to about minute 12 to hear Jon share some fantastic advice on projects with a large

 The transcript below starts from about 3 minutes to cut out the waffle and intros at the beginning.